amitkmaraj/accelerate-ai-lab3-complete/QUICKSTART.md

 - "Tell me about artificial intelligence"
 - "What are some creative writing tips?"

-**Llama Agent** (With Tools):

-- "What's the weather like in New York?"
-- "Calculate tip for a $45.50 bill with 20% tip"
+- "Explain quantum computing in simple terms"
+- "Can you help me brainstorm ideas for a blog post?"